When you study at the university ranked No. 1 for Law and Criminology in Australia, you’ll be studying among the world’s best.

-As the study of the causes of crime and society’s response through the justice system, criminology is of natural interest to criminal lawyers.
-In this degree, you’ll combine your studies of law with studies in criminology and criminal justice to give you a holistic view and thorough understanding of the intersection between crime and the law.
-You’ll develop academic and professional knowledge along with the analytical and practical skills you need for a career in law, criminology and criminal justice.
+In this double degree, you’ll combine your studies of law with studies in criminology and criminal justice to give you a holistic view and thorough understanding of the intersection between crime and the law.
 You’ll also gain a strong understanding of the complex environments in which crime occurs, and the changing nature of the legal responses that must be applied.
+This double degree is built on practical experience and taught by award-winning teachers and researchers.
+You’ll be immersed in authentic experiences and graduate with the networks and support to launch your ideal career in law or criminology.
 For more course information, visit Bachelor of Laws (Honours)/Bachelor of Criminology and Criminal Justice at GU.

 Refer to entry under Griffith College for: D Criminology and Criminal Justice/B Laws (Honours)/B Criminology and Criminal Justice.